 HCDC encourages those seeking funding to investigate as many sources of financial capital as possible.
 Below are some examples of other funding resources but this is not an exhautive list, programs may change at any time and we are not always aware of all resources.
-We often utilize Facebook and Twitter to share notifications of new funding programs, be sure to follow HaliburtonCountyDevelopmentCorporation and @InnovHaliburton and stay informed.
+We often utilize the News & Events section on the homepage of our website and Facebook and Instagram to share notifications of new funding programs, be sure to follow HCDC for the latest!

 This is the province’s primary funding body for professional arts activity.
 This site has information about project grants that may be available to individual artists.
 The OAC also administers a number of important awards and prizes www.arts.on.ca

 Canada Council for the Arts is the national arts funding agency.
 This site provides information about the council’s grants to media artists, including travel grants, and grants available to aboriginal media artists.
 The council also administers a number of important awards and prizes.

 Canadian Heritage is responsible for programs that promote Canadian content, foster cultural participation, active citizenship and participation in Canada's civic life, and strengthen connections among Canadians.

 The New Horizons for Seniors Program funds projects that help improve the quality of life for seniors and their communities – from enabling seniors to share their knowledge, wisdom and experiences with others, to improving facilities for seniors' programs and activities, to raising awareness of elder abuse.